-(5) This man served as a senator from Rhode Island after a military career that included a successful campaign to capture Elizabeth City.
-During the Civil War. (+) this man commanded the Union's Ninth Corps after earlier commanding the Army of the () Potomac.
-For the points, name this man who suffered losses at the Battle of Fredericksburg and was noted for his distinctive facial hair.
+(8) This man served as a senator from Rhode Island after a military career that included a successful campaign to capture Elizabeth City and other North Carolina coastal regions.
+During the Civil War, this man commanded the (+) Union's Ninth Corps after earlier commanding the Army of the Potomac.
+For the points, name this man who suffered losses at the Battle of () Fredericksburg and was noted for his distinctive facial hair.